FC Sibir Novosibirsk: History

 Chkalovets-1936 were promoted to the Second League after the 2000 season, and in 2004 they won promotion to the First Division.
 They changed their name as Sibir in 2006 and promoted to Russian Premier League once after finishing First League as 2nd in 2009.

 On 16 May 2010, Sibir lost in the Russian Cup 2009–10 final against Zenit 0–1, but as Zenit qualified for the Champions League, Sibir gained the right to compete in the Europa League in 2010–11, for the first time in their history, making them the easternmost team to compete in a European competition.

 On 19 August 2010, Sibir unexpectedly beat PSV Eindhoven in a home game of Europa League play-off round, 1–0, with a goal in stoppage time.
 However, the team was eliminated a week later following a 0–5 defeat in Eindhoven.

 At the end of the 2018–19 season, the club was relegated to the third-tier Russian Professional Football League.
 Following the relegation, the club did not apply for the professional license and another club called FC Novosibirsk was organized to represent the city.
+On 27 June 2024, FC Novosibirsk announced the club is renamed to FC Sibir Novosibirsk.